 Substance abuse changes the way a person thinks, acts, responds to people around them, and the way they maintain relationships.
 When it comes to living in a home with someone using drugs or alcohol, children can be impacted in many ways.
 Regardless of their age, they are susceptible to challenges as a result of being with those who use.
 At Sunstone Recovery, we provide the treatment you need, so you do not have to worry about exposing your children to these risks.
-Contact us today to learn more about our telehealth counseling services by calling 855.833.9199.
+Contact us today to learn more about our family therapy program by calling 855.833.9199.

 When Children Are Exposed to Substance Abuse